Jonejabari/jone-profile-website/README.md

-This site is for my profile web sites, which have the button of my cv
+This site is for my profile web sites:

+This profile is developed using HTML, CSS and JavaScrit.